dude1121/obsidian-vault/01 - Notes/Genesis 26.md

 - *34 - 35*.
 Esau marries Judith and Basemath who "make life bitter for Isaac and Rebekah."
 	- Esau does this when he is 40, meaning this occurs in 2148 AA.
 # Thoughts
+This entire chapter seems to serve to parallel Isaac to Abraham.
+Even including the covenant with Abimelech, who must be on death's door at this point.

+Isaac even copies Abraham's tactic of calling his wife his sister.
+But with Isaac, this is an outright lie.
+Rebekah is his first cousin, once removed, not his sister.
+If God hates lying, why was Isaac blessed even though he blatantly lied?

+Interesting that Beer-sheba is given a second origin with Isaac.